-- Choosing the right ladder is the first step to safety. - New ladders are approved by the CSA Group and rated for how much load they can carry (heavy, medium, or light), and for the type of use (industrial, commercial or household). - Straight, extension and stepladders are known as portable ladders.
+- New ladders are approved by the CSA Group and rated for how much load they can carry (heavy, medium, or light), and for the type of use (industrial, commercial or household). - Straight, extension and stepladders are known as portable ladders.
 Straight and extension ladders are to be used against a wall, and normally for outdoor work.
 These ladders need to be placed very carefully; wrong setup is the single largest source of accidents.
 If the ladder slips at the base, you will fall.
-Safe ladder use includes: - o Placing the ladder on clear level ground free of ice, snow, water and sand. - Following the 1:4 rule: the base should be 1 foot from the wall for every 4 feet in height. - o Not climbing above the fourth rung from the top of an extension ladder. - o If the ladder is used to access a roof for instance, it should rise about 1 m or 3 feet above that surface.
+Safe ladder use includes: - Placing the ladder on clear level ground free of ice, snow, water and sand. - Following the 1:4 rule: the base should be 1 foot from the wall for every 4 feet in height. - Not climbing above the fourth rung from the top of an extension ladder. - If the ladder is used to access a roof for instance, it should rise about 1 m or 3 feet above that surface.